abhishek-kumar-code/Redfish_Public/Specification.md

 There are many ways this suffix could be used, depending on OEM need.
 For example, the Contoso company may have a sub-organization "Research", in which case the OEM-specified property name might be extended to be "Contoso_Research".
 Alternatively, it could be used to identify a namespace for a functional area, geography, subsidiary, and so on.

 The OEM identifier portion of the name will typically identify the company or organization that created and maintains the schema for the property.
-However, this is not a requirement.
+However, this not a requirement.
 The identifier is only required to uniquely identify the party that is the top-level manager of a namespace to prevent collisions between OEM property definitions from different vendors or organizations.
 Consequently, the organization for the top of the namespace may be different than the organization that provides the definition of the OEM-specified property.
 For example, Contoso may allow one of their customers, e.g., "CustomerA", to extend a Contoso product with certain CustomerA proprietary properties.
 In this case, although Contoso allocated the name "Contoso_customers_CustomerA" it could be CustomerA that defines the content and functionality under that namespace.
 In all cases, OEM identifiers should not be used except with permission or as specified by the identified company or organization.

 ##### URIs for OEM resources